Imb2023/-ARestaurantMenu/README.md

 If you dont have enough photos or videos you can use a menu picture and the swipng to quickly move from category to category.
 You can also try to implement time based menus or quickly change to holiday menus

+Most of the images were generated using geminiAI. if you can find one where you dont have to sign up please share it